Sheds and Trees

 Other than cultivated fruit trees on dwarf rooting stock (which limit growth to at most 12 ft in height), trees are

 forbidden on allotment plots.
-Some wild trees/bushes such as the Elderberry are very attractive to birds and produce
+Some wild trees/bushes such as the Elderberry are very attractive to birds and

-of a suitable substance.
+by the injection of a suitable substance.
 Please contact your site rep for assistance with the bigger trees.